-- All entries MUST attach the "label" provided in this fair book to a 3x5 card and then attach the card to your entry tag indicating processing method, processing time, date processed, percentage of vinegar acidity, etc. - 2.
-All fruits and vegetables must be in clear, glass jars, no blue jars.
+- All entries MUST attach the "label" provided in this fair book to a 3x5 card and then attach the card to your entry tag indicating processing method, processing time, date processed, percentage of vinegar acidity, etc. - All fruits and vegetables must be in clear, glass jars, no blue jars.
 Jars may be pint or quart except jam & jelly which should be half pints.
 Jars must be standard canning jars. - 3.
 Jellies, jams, and pickles may be opened by judge to evaluate taste and consistency.
 No freezer jams or jellies allowed. - 4.
 The management is not responsible for jars of food left on grounds at close of fair. - 5.
 All foods must be canned and processed according to U.W.
 Extension safety recommendations. - 6.
 All foods must have been canned since last year's fair. - 7.
 Limit of one entry per lot number. - 8.
 All exhibits must be in place by 6:00 p.m. on Thursday.

-Name and flavor of Product Date Canned Method of Preparation
+Name and flavor of Product

+Date Canned

+Method of Preparation

 Hot Pack Air Drying

 Cold Pack Oven Drying

 Sun/Solar Drying Dehydrator

 Microwave Drying

+% Vinegar Acidity(if vinegar was used)

+Method of Processing

+Boiling Water Bath

+Pressure Canner

+Dial Gauge

+Weighted Gauge

+Your Elevation

 Temperature

 Processing Time

 Pounds of Pressure

 Type of Acid Used

 Amount Used

-CLASS 9 - CANNED FRUIT
+CLASS 11 - CANNED FRUIT